lonePatient/NovoGrad-pytorch/README.md

 ## Example

-To produce the result,we use CIFAR-10 dataset for ResNet18.
+To produce the result,we use CIFAR-10 dataset for alexnet.

 ```python
 # use adam